Infinity1441/Infinity1441/README.md

 ### Hi there 👋, I'm Bakhtigul

-## I'm a Software Engineer, and a master's student at Tashkent University of Information Technologies
+## I'm a Java Backend Developer, and a master's student at Tashkent University of Information Technologies
 ### Skills:

 <p align="left">